paritytech/asset-transfer-api/README.md

 	xcmFeeAsset?: string;

 	/**
-	 * Optionally manually sets the pallet to you use for the current transaction.
+	 * Optionally sets the pallet to be used for the current tx.
 	 */
 	xcmPalletOverride?: XcmPallet;
 }